Splitting hairs with transcendental entire functions: Introduction

 For a polynomial $p$ of degree $d \geq 2$, Böttcher's Theorem provides a conjugacy between $p$ and the simpler map $z \mapsto z^{d}$ in a neighbourhood of infinity.
 Whenever all the orbits of the critical points of $p$ are bounded (or equivalently when its Julia set $J(p)$ is connected), this conjugacy can be extended to a biholomorphic map between $\C \setminus \overline{\D}$ and the basin of infinity of $p$.
 In particular, it allows us to define \textit{dynamic rays} for $p$ as the curves that arise as preimages of radial rays from $\partial \D$ to $\infty$ under this conjugacy, and provide a natural foliation of the set of points of $p$ that escape to infinity under iteration.
 Whenever $J(p)$ is locally connected, each ray has a unique accumulation point in $J(p)$, and we say that the ray \textit{lands}.
 This limiting behaviour of dynamic rays has been used with great success to provide a combinatorial description of the dynamics of $p$ in $J(p)$.
 For example, in this situation, Douady \cite{douady_pinchedmodel} constructed a \textit{topological model} for $J(p)$ as a ``pinched disc'', that is, as the quotient of $\partial\D$ by a natural equivalence relation.

 Since for a transcendental entire map, $f$, infinity is an essential singularity, Böttcher's Theorem no longer applies.
-Still, it is natural to ask about the existence of dynamic rays, their limiting behaviour, and, more generally, topological models for the dynamics of $f$ in $J(f)$.
+Nevertheless, analogues of dynamic rays often exist, and then, it is natural to ask about their landing behaviour, and, more generally, the existence of topological models for the dynamics of $f$ on $J(f)$.
 Answers to these questions depend largely on its \emph{singular set} $S(f)$, that is, the closure of the set of its critical and asymptotic values, as well as on its \emph{postsingular set} $P(f) \defeq\overline{\bigcup_{n\geq 0}f^n (S(f))}$.
 In fact, in this paper, we restrict ourselves to the widely studied \emph{Eremenko-Lyubich class}~$\mathcal{B}$, consisting of all transcendental entire functions with bounded singular set, \cite{eremenkoclassB}.
-Then, it is known that if $f\in \B$ is a finite composition of functions of \textit{finite order}, i.e., so that $\log \log \vert f_i(z)\vert=O(\log \vert z \vert)$ as $\vert z \vert \rightarrow \infty$, then every point in its \textit{escaping set}
+Then, it is known that if $f$ is a finite composition of functions in $\B$ of \textit{finite order}, i.e., so that $\log \log \vert f_i(z)\vert=O(\log \vert z \vert)$ as $\vert z \vert \rightarrow \infty$, then every point in its \textit{escaping set}